carlosarias1992/create-rails-react-app/README.md

 ## Environment Variables

-### `./backend`
+### `backend`

-If you need to use environment variables in the backend, `create-rails-react-app` uses [Figaro](https://github.com/laserlemon/figaro) to manage this for you.
+`create-rails-react-app` uses [Figaro](https://github.com/laserlemon/figaro) to manage environment variables in Rails.
 In `./backend/config/application.yml`, you can assign the variables you need in the environment you need them in *(eg. production/development/test)*.

-Required Environment Variables that are provided for you:
+Required environment variables:

 * `DATABASE_PASSWORD` Defaults to `postgres`
 * `REACT_URL` Defaults to `http://localhost:3000`

-### `./frontend`
+### `frontend`

-In the frontend, all of your environment variables will need to be preceded with `REACT_APP_`.
+All of your environment variables will need to be preceded with `REACT_APP_`.
 You will need to create an `.env` file in your project's `frontend` directory and assign the variables there.
-If you need to define variables depending on the environment you're in, you can simply append the environment name to the file name *(eg. `.env.development`)*
+If you need to define variables depending on the environment you're in, you can simply append the environment name to the file name.
+You can refer to `.env.development` in your project's frontend directory for an example of this.

+Required environment variables:

+* `REACT_APP_API_URL` Defaults to `http://localhost:3001`

 ### `.gitignore`